 There is, for example, uncertainty about when — and how much — inflation will respond to tightening resource utilization.

 The unemployment rate is all she has left to base a somewhat normal future projection on.
 But after several years, there is no evidence it is gives us a valid sense of the real economic picture; and more than a little doubt that it ever will.
 Because it has gone on so long this way, Yellen is forced to admit what is plainly obvious.

 What that means in the real policy context is again neither “hawkish” nor “dovish.”
 It is whether or not all these changes in mechanical reversals will be done under close-to-normal, conditions that stay really, really, wrong, or something in between.
 There is no scenario left where this all takes place, as it was meant, under a real recovery with actual growth, so in the end there may not be much meaningful difference between semi-normal and very wrong.
 Does anyone want to bet the Fed gets it right, both economy as well as policy?
 Or might it be prudent to act as if they once again manage to make a bad situation that much worse?

 In other words, risks are rising even more than they already have.
-On that basis alone, there is no conundrum – just as Yellen today was not “dovish.”Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+On that basis alone, there is no conundrum – just as Yellen today was not “dovish.”Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.